Introduction

 Example:

-“I understand you’re upset, but let’s calm down and talk it through.”
+“I understand you’re upset, but let’s calm down and talk.”

 Example:

 “You sound tired.
-Please get some rest before tomorrow’s meeting.”
+Please get some rest before tomorrow.”

 Example:

-“It was great talking to you today.
-Take care, and we’ll catch up soon.”
+“It was great catching up today.
+Take care, Leo.”

 12. Don’t Worry About It